Creating your own preset shapes in PSP

 Naming the layers and objects

 One important step for exporting the new design is to assign the correct name.
-The first assumption would be that when you go through the export process, the name you are prompted to enter will be the name of the shape.
+The first assumption would be that when you go through the export process, the name you need to enter will be the name of the shape.
 Wrong.
 Let's test this and see what happens.

 I'll go to File > Export > Shape and I'll enter the name Puzzle2x2.